laravel/docs/authorization.md

 <a name="on-demand-authorization"></a>
 ### On-demand authorization

-On-demand authorization works similary to a [gate action](#authorizing-actions-via-gates), but instead of registering an action, it allows or denies by directly checking a given condition.
+On-demand authorization works similary to [gate actions](#authorizing-actions-via-gates), but these authorize a condition or a callback directly and free of [interceptions](#intercepting-gate-checks).

 The `allowIf` method checks if the condition is truthy before continuing, and `denyIf` does the opposite.
 When a check fails, an `AuthorizationException` is thrown.